ArcGIS authentication models and providers

 While server-based requests that allow an anonymous identity are simple to support, there are many options for authenticating these requests when the service or endpoint is secured, and some level of authentication or identification is required.
 Some general recommendations in this area include:

-• Most server-to-server communications cannot use a SAML-based or OIDC-based authentication pattern as these IdPs require interactive login experiences using an HTML interface, and often include multifactor authentication prompts or captcha-style validation.
+• Most server-to-server communications cannot use a SAML-based or OIDC-based authentication pattern as these IdPs require interactive login experiences using an HTML interface, and often include multi-factor authentication prompts or captcha-style validation.

 • Requests that originate from within a geoprocessing tool or scheduled script tool running on a server will assume the identity of the service account or local account running that process.
 Especially with IWA-based scenarios, the identity and settings for this user account can significantly affect the success of a server-side request.